Fluttering Sound When Accelerating

 Another possible cause of the fluttering sound is turbo flutter.
 Turbo flutter occurs when you let go of the accelerator after hitting a peak boost.
 It’s caused by the airflow passing over the turbine blades in the turbocharger.
 While it’s usually not harmful to the engine, the noise can be disturbing for some.

-Expand your knowledge about Vehicle Maintenance with this article.
+Find out more about Vehicle Maintenance by exploring this related topic.
 Burning Oil Smell When Accelerating Hard

 User Experiences And Troubleshooting